eduairet/software-architecture/_notes/12-case-study.md

 - Receiver
   - The receiver will be the rest API, it will be the entry point for the users to interact with the system.
   - Rest API is the best option here because it needs to respond to simple request and response messages to map the UI and to handle the user requests and the data.
+- Handler
+  - The data won't be very big, so transport it through JSON and TEXT request/responses wil be more than enough.
   - It will use JWT tokens to authenticate the users and to authorize the requests.
-- Handler
-  - The data won't be very big, so transport it through JSON and TEXT responses wil be more than enough.
 - Info
   - The UI is the is the info layer, it will be a web application that will be used by the users to create their artworks and alphabets.
 - Data store